ctsuu/CarND-MPC-Project/README.md

 ## Future Work

 I am looking forward to build MPC controller on single board computer.
+Also, the parameter can be fine tuned in order to follow tighter trojectory tolerance.
+A buffer of actuators output may be used to save lot of calculation.

+## Dependencies:

 * cmake >= 3.5
  * All OSes: [click here for installation instructions](https://cmake.org/install/)